Climate and Average Weather Year Round in Alicante Spain

 Based on the beach/pool score, the best time of year to visit Alicante for hot-weather activities is from mid June to early September.

-The hot season lasts for 3.0 months, from June 20 to September 21, with an average daily high temperature above 82°F. The hottest day of the year is August 11, with an average high of 87°F and low of 72°F.
+The hot season lasts for 3.0 months, from June 20 to September 21, with an average daily high temperature above 82°F. The hottest month of the year in Alicante is August, with an average high of 87°F and low of 72°F.

-The cool season lasts for 4.0 months, from November 21 to March 22, with an average daily high temperature below 67°F. The coldest day of the year is January 21, with an average low of 45°F and high of 62°F.
+The cool season lasts for 4.0 months, from November 21 to March 22, with an average daily high temperature below 67°F. The coldest month of the year in Alicante is January, with an average low of 46°F and high of 62°F.